 sexual violence News Archive

-Sexual violence has been and continues to be a pressing concern for post-secondary students all over Canada.
-It can include, but is not limited to: street harassment, unwanted contact, sexual assault and stalking.
-In order to help contribute to a culture of safety on campus—Student Support at the University of Manitoba is recruiting paid facilitators and a program assistant for a sexual violence prevention program called Bringing in the Bystander™
+In order to help contribute to a culture of safety on campus—UM’s Student Support is recruiting paid facilitators for a sexual violence prevention program called Bringing in the Bystander™.

 An important part of supporting someone who has experienced sexual violence is being prepared to respond to a disclosure

 February 2, 2021 —

 Provides education, resources, and other information regarding sexual violence for all students, faculty, and staff members